tozd/docker-external-ip/README.md

 After that, if any other Docker container has an environment variable `EXTERNAL_IP` set, with an IP address to use for containers external IP, iptables will be configured to route container's traffic from that external IP.
+The external IP must be assigned on the host.

 A chain named `EXTERNAL_IP` is created in the `nat` table into which all the rules are added.
 And one more empty chain is created after this one for any additional custom rules you might want